Georgi Semerdzhiev

-Georgi Semerdzhiev (Георги Семерджиев) (born 8 August 1986) is a former professional football player from Bulgaria, who played as a forward.
+Georgi Semerdzhiev (Георги Семерджиев) (born 8 August 1986) is a former Bulgarian footballer, and a convicted criminal.
+He is currently serving 20 years in prison for double vehicular homicide.

+Criminal record

-On July 5th, 2022, in Sofia, Bulgaria, while on drugs, Semerdzhiev was going over the speed limit in a SUV with fake license plates and with no driver's license.
+On July 5, 2022, in Sofia, Bulgaria, while on drugs, Semerdzhiev was going over the speed limit in a SUV with fake license plates and with no driver's license.
 He ran a red light, hitting a taxi and killing two women, aged 21 and 26, on the sidewalk.
 He fled the scene but was arrested on the next day in an apartment a few hundred meters from the car accident.
 Semerdzhiev has a criminal record.
-In 2020 he was investigated for participating in an illegal sports betting scheme.
+On the 21.04.23 the Sofia City Court sentenced him to 20 years in prison and 850k leva (425k €) fine.
+In 2020 he was also investigated for participating in an illegal sports betting scheme.
 There are also reports that he was involved in the distribution of drugs.